School admission appeals

 If your child is refused a place at a community or voluntary controlled school, you can appeal using the downloads on this page.
 There are also guidance notes that you should read.

-If your child has been refused a place at an academy, or a free or voluntary aided school, you will need to complete an appeal form provided by that school.
+If your child has been refused a place at an academy (including The Greenwich Free School and Royal Greenwich UTC), foundation or voluntary aided school, you will need to complete an appeal form provided by that school.
 Contact the school directly for a form.

 The governors of the school are responsible for arranging any admission appeals.